 Other species that we offer may be used up to BAL 19 but please consult with professional advice before selecting the species you wish to use in your locality.

-Select Grade: Very Clean in its appearance.
-The least number of natural features such as pin holes and gum veins.
+Slight Grade: Mostly clean in its appearance.
+The least number of natural features such as pin holes and gum veins, small knots.

-Standard Grade: Contains a small number of natural features that give you the natural look that only real timber can provide.
+Moderate Grade: Contains a moderate spread of natural features that give you the natural look that only real timber can provide.

-Feature Grade: The maximum allowable number of natural features.
-This floor contains more natural features than standard grade and will give a rustic appearance.
+Heavy Grade: The maximum allowable number of natural features.
+This floor contains more natural features than slight and moderate grade and will give you a more rustic appearance.

 It is important to realize that grading rules do not cover either colour or colour variation, but do significantly influence the appearance, with some grades including more of the character of the trees history with larger gum veins, knots and other features present.
 In other grades the cleaner natural lines and figure of the timber will dominant with fewer and smaller features present.